AgentCarter1/npm-package/README.md

-this project create a npm package library.
+this project create an npm package library.